𝐑𝐞𝐞𝐟-𝐒𝐚𝐟𝐞 𝐌𝐞𝐝𝐢𝐜𝐚𝐭𝐢𝐨𝐧𝐬:

 Garlic Guard (Seachem): Immune booster for Velvet infections.

 - Herbal Ich Attack (Microbe-Lift): May provide partial relief but not sufficient for advanced cases.
+No evidence that is works for ich.

 - Herbtana: Is a unique, herbal, immune-enhancing stimulant